shoes/shoes-deprecated/README.md

 Everybody loved Shoes and many apps were made.
 But, one day, \_why left.
 In his memory, Team Shoes assembled, and carried on making Shoes.
 They released Shoes 3 in late summer 2010.

+# Attention: Development moved to [shoes4](https://github.com/shoes/shoes4)

+Due to various issues (including compilation/release, stability) with this shoes implementation development moved on to [shoes4](https://github.com/shoes/shoes4).
+Shoes4 is a complete all Ruby rewrite of shoes.
+It's goal is to be as close to 100% backwards compatible as it can get e.g. it implements the same DSL.

+So what does that mean?
+Well we accept pull requests but are not actively developing/releasing this shoes version.
+Our development efforts are now concentrated on shoes4, which is shaping up to become the new default implementation.
+It is already quite far and a lot of things already work.

 # So what do these Shoes look like?

 Here's a little Shoes app.
 It's a stopwatch!